Prasad-55/Data-Science_Portflio/AI Projects/Fashion_Mnist_Model/readme.md

 examples and 10,000 test examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 The task is to classify these images into an apparel category amongst 10 categories on which the dataset is benchmarked.
-## Objectives:
+## Steps Involved:
 ### Data Preparation and Visualization:
-● Load the Fashion MNIST dataset.
+● Loaded the Fashion MNIST dataset.

-● Visualize different samples from the dataset.
+● Visualized different samples from the dataset.

-● Normalize the pixel values of the images to be between 0 and 1 for better
+● Normalized the pixel values of the images to be between 0 and 1 for better

-### model performance.
+### Model performance.
 ● Converted the output labels to categorical format for classification.

 ### Model Building and Training: